LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 $ pip3 install MagneticReadoutProcessing==1.4.0
 ```

-To make the library compatible with the package directory, Python provides separate installation routines that build a package in an isolated environment and then provide an installation `wheel` archive.
+To make the (+mrp)-library compatible with the package directory, Python provides separate installation routines that build a package in an isolated environment and then provide an installation `wheel` archive.
 This can then be uploaded to the package directory.

-Since the library requires additional dependencies (e.g. `numpy`, `matplotlib`), which cannot be assumed to be already installed on the target system, these must be installed prior to the actual installation.
-These can be specified in the library installation configuration `setup.py`\ref{lst:setup_py_req} for this purpose.
+Since the (+mrp)-library requires additional dependencies (e.g. `numpy`, `matplotlib`), which cannot be assumed to be already installed on the target system, these must be installed prior to the actual installation.
+These can be specified in the (+mrp)-library installation configuration `setup.py`\ref{lst:setup_py_req} for this purpose.

 ```python {#lst:setup_py_req caption="setup.py with dynamic requirement parsing used given requirements.txt"}
 # dynamic requirement loading using 'requirements.txt'